For some exercises in the StrengthLog workout app, you will be told to ”Enter for only one side”.

 Therefore, you only register the weight of one dumbbell.

 If holding two 10 kg dumbbells, you should enter 10 kg in the weight field.

 If you do 12 reps, you should enter 12 reps in the repetition field.

-In the screen shot above, you can see that we logged 2 sets of 12 reps and 1 set of 10 reps.
-The avarage weight is shown as 20 kg (10 kg x 2), and the total number of reps is shown as 34 (12 + 12 + 10).
+In the screenshot above, you can see that we logged 2 sets of 12 reps and 1 set of 10 reps.
+The average weight is shown as 20 kg (10 kg x 2), and the total number of reps is shown as 34 (12 + 12 + 10).
 This makes the logged volume comparable to, for instance, a barbell exercise like bench press, where both arms and pecs are working at the same time and the working weight would have been shared by both sides of your upper body.

 Why not just log one set for each side?